unknown4unnamed/pcssmdts/README.md

 typed-css-modules options:
-  -n, --namedExports      Use named exports in .d.ts files    [boolean] [default: false] --camelCase             Convert CSS class names to camelCase [choices: "true", "false", "dashes"] --searchDir             Directory to search for CSS Modules   [string] --outDir               Output directory for generated d.ts files [string] --dropExtension        Drop the input file extension in output [boolean] --eol                  End of line character                   [string]
+  -n, --namedExports      Use named exports in .d.ts files    [boolean] [default: false] --camelCase             Convert CSS class names to camelCase [choices: "true", "false", "dashes"] --outDir               Output directory for generated d.ts files.
+When specified, all generated .d.ts files will be placed in this directory, regardless of their original location. [string]
+  --eol                  End of line character                   [string]

 General: